 Mode 1 Back-up dump.
 The original copy of the file remains on mass storage ready for immediate access by an executing job.

-- Mode2 Archive dump.
+Mode 2 Archive dump.
 The file remains a permanent file, but with archive status.
-The only copy of the file resides on the dump tape; it can be accessed by an executing job if the operator makes the archive tape available so that the file can be reloaded to mass storage. - Mode 3 Destructive dump.
+The only copy of the file resides on the dump tape; it can be accessed by an executing job if the operator makes the archive tape available so that the file can be reloaded to mass storage.
+Mode 3 Destructive dump.
 The file is no longer a permanent file.
-The only copy of the file resides on the dump tape; it cannot be accessed unless the LOADPF utility is executed to restore the file to permanent file status.
+The only copy of the file resides on the dump tape.
+It cannot be accessed unless the LOADPF utility is executed to restore the file to permanent file status.

 DUMPF execution causes an implicit attach of a file having the permanent file name DUM.
-The device set from which files are being dumped must contain a copy of DUM cataloged with an ID of PUBLIC, a TK password of DUMPF, and installation defined passwords for RD, MD, and CN.
+The device set from which files are being dumped must contain a copy of DUM cataloged with an ID of PUBLIC and defined passwords for RD, MD, CN, and EX.
+If a DUM permanent file with TK=DUMPF already exists (earlier systems required this), it must be purged and replaced as described above.
 Passwords to access DUM must be submitted as part of the DUMPF call.